vitkovit/akamai_mock/README.md

 - **z**: This number changes when there are fixes and changes to the source code.
 This represents patches or bug fixes.<br>

 ### Changelog
+#### __version__ 0.3.0
+- New functionalities under the **Hostnames** tab:<br>
+  - The **Check Property Hostname** button will check and display the “Edge Hostname” for the selected “Property Hostname”. <br>It will also display the staging IP and staging “Edge Hostname”, and create a new button called **Set Staging**.<br>
+  - The **Set Staging** button will set up the (staging-ip hostname) to the local host table, asking for write credentials in the process.<br>
+- The **Display Hosts File** button has been removed from the Host table tab. <br>The right window will automatically display when the tab is open or when the “Modify Hosts File” or “Reverse Changes” buttons are used.
 #### __version__ 0.2.1
 - View Readme is showing proper HTML format
 #### __version__ 0.2.0